-“96.3 per cent of commercial brands were wiped out during the first ten years of the economic recession.”
+“96.3 percent of commercial brands were wiped out during the first ten years of the depression.”

 The thirty years of economic recession have had profound consequences on businesses and industries, decimating commercial brands, leading to a staggering decline of 96.3 per cent.